 The world’s most popular social media platform is Facebook.
 It seems as though, at this point, life without Facebook is impossible.
 It’s become an important part of our lives.
 And waking up to see that Facebook is down, can be an annoying feeling.
 Users all around the globe have been reporting that the Facebook platform may be down.
 Or that they are unable to see notifications at all.

 Some of these people happen to face an issue where they are unable to see the newsfeed section.
 Nonetheless, a fix was implemented 4 hours after it had happened.
-To find out more on Facebook not working, read below!
+To find out more about Facebook not working, read below!

 Is Facebook Down: What Exactly Happens!

-So, is “is facebook down”?
+So, “is facebook down”?
 Recently, the world faced an outage problem, where Facebook was down for more than 2 hours.
 The analysis says that it was the longest outage until now.
 The cause of this sudden trigger was a failure in the automation system.
 Apparently, there was an error in the configuration values.
 It ended up crashing and as a result, Facebook went down.

-What happens, that the automation system built to detect invalid values present in the cache.
+What happens, that the automation system is built to detect invalid values present in the cache.
 If found any, they get replaced with the values that are updated.
 However, this can only work if the persistent store is not invalid.

-Is Facebook Down: What are the Signs to know facebook not working?
+Is Facebook Down: What are the Signs to know Facebook not working?

 If you are not sure that Facebook is really down or there are some issues with your system or account, you can find out using the following way: